MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SettingOverride.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2013

-You use setting overrides to modify the default system workload management (system WLM) settings.
-System WLM automatically throttles specific Exchange workloads by monitoring the health of key server resources.
-For more information, see Exchange workload management.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Exchange workload throttling" entry in the Server health and performance permissions topic.

-!!!
-Exchange Server 2016

 You use setting overrides to configure and store Exchange 2016 server customizations in Active Directory.
 In previous versions of Exchange, these customizations were stored in web.config or exe.config XML application configuration files.
 The customizations in these files were lost when you installed the next Exchange Cumulative Update (CU) or Service Pack (SP).
 The customizations that are associated with the \*-SettingOverride cmdlets persist in Active Directory across Exchange 2016 CUs and SPs.

 Incorrect usage of the \*-SettingOverride cmdlets can cause serious damage to your Exchange organization.
 This damage could require you to reinstall Exchange.
 Only use these cmdlets as instructed by product documentation or under the direction of Microsoft Customer Service and Support.